-Frequently Asked Questions – School Psychology Master’s Program with Pupil Personnel Services (PPS) Credential
+Frequently Asked Questions – Master’s in School Psychology with PPS Credential

 Students may qualify for the PPS only option if they already hold a master’s degree in a related field (counseling, MFT, counseling psychology, special education, etc.).
 We ask prospective students to fill out a transfer credit evaluation form and also submit a copy of their transcripts to determine if they qualify.

 Since some practicum hours are required during the program, it is recommended that students limit work to no more than 35 hours per week.
 Scheduling flexibility is also recommended so that students may complete some of their required practicum hours during typical K-12 school hours.

 To qualify for financial aid, students need to be enrolled in at least 4.5 units per semester.
 Most courses are two units, so it is recommended that students follow the recommend plan of study and take four courses every semester.
 Courses are broken up into 8 week sessions, so students are only taking two courses at a time.
 Due to course scheduling, part-time study would significantly delay completion of the program.
 During the PPS internship, students can complete a part-time internship and extend the time over two years if needed, but it is not recommended.